hjwp/Test-Driven-Django-Tutorial/README.rst

     Ran 1 test in 10.203s

 Well, the test is happy that there's a Django admin site, and it can log in fine, but it can't find a link to administer "Polls".
-So next we need to create our Polls object.
+So next we need to create the representation of a Poll inside Django - a `model`, in Django terms.

 Our first unit tests: testing a new "Poll" model